tas09009/thredup-scraper-api/README.md

 ---
 # Notes
 *what percentage can be used for the following, after filtration indifferent to style.
 What about post style?*
+Can I use ML to classify sweaters as actual sweaters?
+- basically sort by fabrics first, then style, then price

 ### Description for tops:
 - Search shorts: rompers are also displayed and identified as dresses